What’s the difference between a refugee claim and an H&C claim?

 - includes the best possible to support your application.

 Almost anything that makes others feel compassion and want to help can be the basis for a successful H&C application.
+It's a good idea to include information to show that you are established in Canada and that you would experience hardship if you had to leave Canada to apply for permanent residence.

 The (IRB) decides refugee claims that are made in Canada.
 Once a Canada Border Services Agency (CBSA) officer or immigration officer decides the claim is eligible, a claimant must prove to the IRB that they're either: